Hannah Blythyn

 Hannah Blythyn (born 17 April 1979) is a Welsh politician who served as the Minister for Social Partnership in the Welsh Government from 2021 to 2024.
 She was previously the Environment Minister from 2017 to 2018 and the Deputy Minister for Housing and Local Government from 2018 to 2021.
-A member of Welsh Labour and Co-operative Party, she has been the Member of the Senedd (MS) for Delyn since 2016.
+A member of Welsh Labour and Co-operative Party, she was Member of the Senedd (MS) for Delyn from 2016 to 2026.

-In the 2026 Senedd election, she will be a candidate in the Clwyd constituency.
+In the 2026 Senedd election she was an unsuccessful Labour candidate in the Clwyd constituency.

 Early life and education

 Hannah Blythyn was born on 17 April 1979.
 Blythyn is from North Wales and grew up in a working-class community in Connah's Quay.

 Blythyn went to St Richard Gwyn school in Flint.
 After leaving school, she studied English Literature at De Montfort University in Leicester.
 Blythyn also has a Masters in International Politics and Human Rights from City University London, which she studied for part-time whilst working.

 Blythyn is a Welsh learner, who first started learning Welsh as an adult whilst living in London and has delivered speeches and oral statements in Welsh in the Siambr.